scalacenter/scala-advent-of-code/docs/2024/puzzles/day18.md

   (if ps.length == 25 then 7 else 71, if ps.length == 25 then 12 else 1024, ps)
 ```

 For both parts, we'll need a path finding function.
-While I would usually use a grid, because of part 2 it's easier to pathfind using a Set.
+While I would usually use a grid, because of part 2 it's easier to pathfind using a `Set`.
 Here's an implementation of Dijkstra's algorithim with sets:

 ```scala